Ristosano home Foods and Services for Dysphagia.

 • Fruit mousse

-• Unique dishes with controlled consistency
+• Single-serving dishes with controlled texture

-• Smooth and lump-free protein desserts
+• Smooth, lump-free protein desserts

-Ristosano Home offers products designed specifically for these needs: ready-made, balanced and conforming to the required consistencies, ideal for those seeking a practical and safe solution.
+Ristosano Home products specifically designed to meet these needs: ready-to-use, nutritionally balanced, and tailored to the required texturesโ€”ideal for those seeking a practical and safe solution.

 DYSPHAGIA: WHAT TO EAT.
-RECOMMENDED PRODUCTS
+RECOMMENDED FOODS

-Blender with USB adapter
+Hand mixer with USB adapter

 https://ristosanohome.com/prodotto/kit-1-frullino-adattatore-usb/

-Meal and hydration dispenser jugs
+Meal and hydration measuring cups

 https://ristosanohome.com/prodotto/kit-2-brocche-dosatore-pasti-idratazione/

-Practical complete set for families or caregivers.
+A handy all-in-one kit for families or caregivers.

 https://ristosanohome.com/prodotto/kit-2-brocche-1-frullino/